MW 12x2 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a coating of gold-nickel to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
-For this reason, any mechanical processing should be done before they are magnetized.
+Moreover, although neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
+Therefore, they are coated with a coating of silver to protect them from corrosion.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+Therefore, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often coated with coatings, such as nickel, to protect them from external factors and prolong their durability.
-High temperatures exceeding 130°C can cause a loss of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+Therefore, they are often coated with coatings, such as nickel, to protect them from external factors and extend their lifespan.
+High temperatures exceeding 130°C can cause a loss of their magnetic strength, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.

-As for risks, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are insulated.
-Additionally, their use is not recommended in wet conditions, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are adequately insulated.
+Additionally, their use is not recommended in wet conditions, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic strength.

 Advantages and disadvantages of neodymium magnets NdFeB.